godotengine/godot-docs/tutorials/physics/physics_introduction.rst

 -----------

 This is the node that implements simulated 2D physics.
 You do not control a :ref:`RigidBody2D <class_RigidBody2D>` directly.
-Instead you apply forces to it and the physics engine calculates the resulting movement, including collisions with other bodies, and collision responses such as bouncing, rotating, etc.
+Instead, you apply forces to it and the physics engine calculates the resulting movement, including collisions with other bodies, and collision responses, such as bouncing, rotating, etc.

 You can modify a rigid body's behavior via  properties such as "Mass",